 - Your website, social media graphics, and brochures look professional and appealing, so everyone that sees them finds you more trustworthy.

 - People remember your company more easily, because the colors, typography, photos, and your logo remind them they’ve seen your content or ads before.

 - Your clear point of view differentiates your content and ads from your competitors, so people pay attention to them.

 These are just some examples of how making a small amount of progress in several areas cumulatively adds up to results you can measure.

 I never promise my clients that branding will solve all their business problems, and I hope that most of them are well aware of that.
 But it is a way to get better results out of your sales and marketing.

 As I’ve mentioned, it depends mostly on how ready you are to move forward.

 If you know what you want to achieve and have enough experience to make realistic plans about the future of your business, the entire process can take around 3–6 months.
-This process includes:
+This includes:

 - Defining a brand strategy for your business.

 - Designing the brand identity (logo, brand identity guidelines, and business documentation).